Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 }
 ```
 goals can have a priority, the higher priority goals will be run before the lower priority goals

+selecting winner and drawing:
+- `win <players>`: comma separated list of players or list of players that win
+- `draw <players>`: comma separated list of players or list of players that draw

 # Setup
 The setup is the initial stage of the game where everything is put in place before the first player action is played.